Infrastructure Layer

 Every finding links back to source clauses and the argument path.

-What is a BAF?
+What Is a BAF?

 A structured reasoning approach where every claim is contested by an attacking agent, defended by a supporting agent, and adjudicated through structured, qualitative reasoning, so the path from evidence to verdict stays visible end-to-end.

-a Prosecutor Agent, a Defender Agent, and an Orchestrator/Judge Agent that reconciles their structured findings into one verdict.
+How ProfytAI Uses It: ProfytAI implements the BAF pattern with 3 specialist LLM agents: a Prosecutor Agent, a Defender Agent, and an Orchestrator/Judge Agent that reconciles their structured findings into one verdict.

 The Result